(Silver) Coins

 These existed until 1795 – when the Batavian Republic was founded.

-Many of the ‘Seven Provinces’ coins can be found on farmer fields.
+All of the ‘Seven Provinces’ coins can be found on farmer fields.
 These coins are called ‘duiten’.
 Besides the aformentioned provinces many duiten from other origins were also produced.

 Other (foreign) coins